Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 20. We regard "justification by faith" as a heresy, and corruption of the original concept, "the administration of justice based on faithfulness."
 See the Good News of Messiah.
 We regard holding faithful to Messiah by keeping his commandments as essential for anyone who is seeking everlasting life.

 21. We do not hold that the Almighty has established a need for perfection while we are in a mortal body.
 Rather he only requires wholehearted faithfulness.
-And if we fail, he still does forgive, not on the basis of imputed merit, but on the basis of his love and mercy.
+And if we fail, he still does forgive, not on the basis of imputed merit or penal substitution, but on the basis of his love and mercy.

 22. We hold that as long as Christinaity or the Church teaches false doctrines, denying the Sabbath, and promoting the theology of acquittal, and the theology of wrath satisfaction schemes, that it lacks moral authority and sufficient spiritual insight to even advise us.
 We hold that as long as it promotes false traditions and false translation, we are under no obligation to heed anything it says.